TranNhatTan14/Obsidian/Data/Master Program.md

 # Degrees

-- Master of Science in Artificial Intelligence for Healthcare
+- ==Master of Science in Artificial Intelligence for Healthcare==
 - Master of Data Science
-- Master of Engineering in Artificial Intelligence and Decision Making
+- Master of Engineering in Artificial Intelligence
-- Master of Science in Artificial Intelligence and Data Science in Healthcare

 # Universities